-The petition may be filed by any public employee, group of public employees, or any individual or employee organization claiming to be the majority representative of the public employees in the proposed bargaining unit.
+The petition may be filed by an attorney on behalf of any public employee, group of public employees, or any individual or employee organization claiming to be the majority representative of the public employees in the proposed bargaining unit.
 A substantial number of employees wish to be represented for purposes of bargaining by Petitioner, and Petitioner desires to be certified as the exclusive representative of the employees.
 Petition form must be accompanied by 30 percent showing of interest.

-The petition may be filed by an employee, group of employees, or any individual acting on their behalf.
+The petition may be filed by an attorney on behalf of an employee, group of employees, or any individual acting on their behalf.
 A substantial number of employees assert that the certified or currently recognized bargaining representative is no longer their representative.
 Petition form must be accompanied by 30 percent showing of interest.

-The petition may be filed by the certified representative, the recognized representative, the public employer, or both the employer and the representative.
+The petition may be filed by the certified representative.
 Petitioner(s) seeks clarification of placement of certain job classifications.
 The petition must be accompanied by a statement by the petitioner setting forth the reasons that clarification to the unit is requested.
 If Petitioner is seeking a Unit Clarification of a previously certified bargaining unit, the case number needs to be referenced.
 If the Unit Clarification is for a unit not previously certified, the bargaining unit needs to be described.